rafrasenberg/rafrasenberg-website/content/posts/aws/zappa-microservice.md

 $ pip install flask zappa
 ```

-Now create a new file called `app.py` and use the code snippet down below.
+After you have run the commands above, create a new file called `app.py` and add the code snippet down below.
 The Flask code is fairly easy, we create a Flask object and attach a route decorator function to it to define our path.
 Which is in this case "/" and thus the root.

 ```python
 from flask import Flask